 You may have noticed that your website's speed score on Google’s PageSpeed Insights is much higher for desktop than for mobile, or overall lower than you expected.
 The good news is that a low score isn't necessarily a true indicator that your website is slow to load.
 This score is rather a general metric of the website's overall build, which can be measured and improved in many ways.

 Several factors contribute to a website's speed score.
 Some are simple, like updating plugins or clearing the cache, and others more complex, like the theme builder used to create the website.
-Mobile speed scores are particularly affected by theme builders like Divi, Elementor, WP Bakery, and all similar WYSIWYG editors.
+Mobile speed scores are particularly affected by theme builders like Divi, Elementor, WP Bakery, and all similar WYSIWYG (what you see is what you get) editors.

 Increasing speed and ranking

-If your site hosts many video components, this could be the main factor affecting your site's speed.
-If you can, we would highly recommend moving all locally hosted videos onto YouTube.com or a similar hosting service.
-Once you have done this, you can supply our team with the video links, and we will replace the current videos to help increase your site's speed further.
+It's important to know that if your site hosts many video components, this could be a large factor affecting your site's speed.
+If you can, we highly recommend moving all locally hosted videos onto YouTube.com or a similar service.
+Once you have done this, you can easily link the video to your website.
+If you are working with the Marketing Services team, just supply our team with the video links, and we will replace the current videos to help increase your site's speed further.

 The best way to increase mobile site speeds and improve your Google PageSpeed Insights score would be to remove all unnecessary plugins and themes or build sites without a builder using hardcoded HTML.
-Unfortunately, building sites without a WYSIWYG editor will drastically increase costs and deliverable times and is not currently a service we can offer.
+Unfortunately, building sites without a WYSIWYG editor could drastically increase the site build time.
+Additionally, our if you are utilizing our Marketing Services team, hardcoded HTML sites are not currently a service they offer.

 Test it out

-Last but not least, try performing a manual test!
-Run one of our websites simultaneously on a mobile and desktop device.
-You will see that even with a “low” score on Google’s PageSpeed Insights, our websites are quite quick to load.
+A great place to start with testing is to perform a manual test.
+Run one of your websites simultaneously on a mobile and desktop device.
+You will see that even with a “low” score on Google’s PageSpeed Insights, your websites are quite quick to load.